idaholab/moose/framework/doc/content/automatic_differentiation/index.md

 prefix denotes automatic differentiation.
 We then seed a derivative value of $1$ (recognizing that $\frac{\partial u_i}{\partial u_j} = 1$ when
-$i = j$)  at a corresponding local dof index determined through a somewhat arbtirary numbering scheme.
-We choose a variable major numbering scheme such that the local degrees of freedom are in a continugous block for each variable, e.g. if we have two variables in the system, $u$ and $v$, then the numbering scheme for a `QUAD4` element with Lagrange basis would look like
+$i = j$)  at a corresponding local dof index determined through a somewhat arbitrary numbering scheme.
+We choose a variable major numbering scheme such that the local degrees of freedom are in a contiguous block for each variable, e.g. if we have two variables in the system, $u$ and $v$, then the numbering scheme for a `QUAD4` element with Lagrange basis would look like
 $u_0,u_1,u_2,u_3,v_0,v_1,v_2,v_3$ with subscripts corresponding to the local